"The Troubles by N.R. Marchand, a review.

 Book Review of Brian Hughes 'Defying the I.R.A?
 Intimidation, coercion and communities during the Irish Revolution' Liverpool University Press

 Hughes, B. (2016).
 ‘Defying the I.R.A?
 Intimidation, coercion and communities during the Irish Revolution’.
 Liverpool.
 Liverpool University Press.
-Available at http://amzn.to/2fVkeqS
+Available for non Amazon home delivery here or quicker from Amazon.

 Defying the I.R.A’ sets out to examine the relationship between the I.R.A and the civilian population during the Irish war of independence.
 The majority of historical accounts of this time have tended to focus solely on the belligerents.
 An effect of this has been to place unnecessary distance between the experiences of readers who have lived through our most recent ‘troubles’ and those of our grandparents.